A Linux Command Line Primer

 The interactive terminal you launched in this browser window, by clicking the

-Launch an Interactive Terminal! button above, displays a black rectangle on the bottom of your browser window:
+Launch an Interactive Terminal! button above, displays a white rectangle on the bottom of your browser window:

-If you have not launched the terminal, please do so now:
+If you have not launched the terminal, please do so now using the button at the beginning of this tutorial.

 In your interactive browser terminal, there should be a dollar sign,